tdilauro/Simplified-wiki/ContentSources.md

 * [Ohio State](https://ohiostatepress.org/index.htm?/books/openaccess.htm) (about 150 books, chapters in individual PDFs)
 * [Cornell](http://ecommons.library.cornell.edu/greatest_hits.html) (a big mess--I have no idea how much stuff is here)

+### Publishers who might be interested in cutting a deal
+* Kensington - Street literature, hard to get into libraries
+* Tor Forge "had a freemium model at one point but not sure they still do".
+Leonard happens to know Tor's editor-in-chief professionally and can ask him about this.
+* Singularity and Company.
+A bookstore in Brooklyn that acquires the rights to, digitizes and releases two books every month (one science fiction, one pulp adventure) on a subscription basis.
+[SAmple subscription offer.](http://singularityshop.com/collections/ebooks/products/lifetime-gift-subscription-to-savethescifi-com)

 ## Art